top of page

 • describe the different canons of scripture and how they originated;

-• give a clear basic outline of the course of Old Testament “history";
+• give a clear basic outline of the course of Old Testament timeline;

 • begin to understand how the Old Testament was written and identify the different genres of writing contained in it;